-DVRs have the ability to set up recordings in a number of ways.
+DVRs can set up recordings in several ways.
 24-hour recording, recording only at certain times, recording only if there are any motions, etc. may be programmed for specific channels.

 Needless to say, the motion sensor that has been activated for recording will store more days on the hard disc.
 The recording can be programmed to write the old data after specific days.